 The Public Understanding of Law Survey (PULS) Volume 1: Everyday Problems and Legal Need

-This first volume updates the broad picture of access to justice and legal need, explores how justiciable problems are experienced, what people do about them, and how they progress and conclude.
+Explore how justiciable problems are experienced, what people do about them, and how they progress and conclude (if they conclude).

 Ground-breaking research